westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 ***

 <a name="demo1"></a>
-## Demo: Visualizing the Data Science Workflow (15 mins)
+## Demo: Visualising the Data Science Workflow (15 mins)

 Walk through the steps of the Data Science Workflow.

-> Instructor Note: Make sure to emphasize that the workflow is an iterative process and not necessarily a linear one.
+> Instructor Note: Make sure to emphasise that the workflow is an iterative process and not necessarily a linear one.

 Data Science Workflow:

-- Acquire
-- Parse
-- Filter
-- Mine
-- Represent
-- Refine
-- Interact
+* Identify the problem
+	* Identify business/product objectives
+	* Identify and hypothesise goals and criteria for success
+	*

 **Demo:** Ask the students to consider these steps in light of a real data science problem.
 For example: